overloop-crm/overloop-api-doc/source/includes_main/_lists.md

 Permanently deletes a list.
 It cannot be undone.

 <aside class="notice">
-Warning — Deleting a list will keep the contacts of that list the `list_id` field to `NULL`
+Warning — Deleting a list will keep the prospects of that list the `list_id` field to `NULL`
 </aside>

 ### Parameters